parthenon-hpc-lab/parthenon/doc/sphinx/src/boundary_communication.rst

   to ``CoalescedBuffer`` objects.
 - ``CoalescedBuffersRank`` is where the post-remesh initialization routines are actually implemented.
 This can either correspond to the send or receive side.
-- ``CoalescedBuffer`` corresponds to each coalesced buffer and is where the the packing, sending, receiving, and unpacking details for coalesced boundary communication are implemented.
+- ``CoalescedBuffer`` corresponds to each coalesced buffer and is where the packing, sending, receiving, and unpacking details for coalesced boundary communication are implemented.
 This object internally owns the ``CommunicationBuffer<BufArray1D<Real>>`` that is used for sending and receiving the coalesced data (as well as the communication buffer